 Occasionally, I go hunting for a recipe I need—something to fit what’s fresh in the Pike Place Market, or that Laurel in the Spice Shop Mysteries might bring home from Ripe, her downtown deli.
 The Spice Shop creates its own seasonal spice blends, so I like to offer those recipes and a dish or two highlighting them.

-I share a recipe, with photo illustrations, Mystery Lovers’ Kitchen on the first and third Tuesdays.
+I share a recipe, with photo illustrations, Mystery Lovers’ Kitchen on the first, third, and fifth Tuesdays.
 My story people take the stage at Killer Characters: Where Characters Do the Talking on the 27th of the month, and occasionally, one will share a recipe.

 Erin’s companion, Mr. Sandburg, is a sable Burmese based on Ruff, who lived with us when the series started but crossed the Rainbow Bridge unexpectedly in May 2016.
 He was an excellent supervisor as well as a cover model and an avid bird watcher.
 The standard Burmese coloring is sable—dark brown with black pointing or highlighting on the face and ears, feet, and tails.
 Even young sable cats may sport flecks of silver—it’s a breed trait, not a sign of age.
 Burmese resemble their better-known relatives, the Siamese, with a characteristic small, round head and short nose.
 They tend to be small—a full-grown male may top out at ten pounds.
 Burmese combine a sweet friendliness with typical cat independence.
 Ruff often greeted visitors to my husband’s in-home acupuncture clinic and regularly left a dead mouse on the doorstep.
 Burmese make wonderful pets—especially if you like a cat who talks to you.